ShayanJa/bowtie_finance/README.md

-# CDPs on Automated options vaults
+# CDPs on Structured Products

 ### Purpose: